kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/30 - Travelling North III (11-30-25).md

 				- If we close the book it goes dormant.
 				- Perse asked if the int save would happen again, it said it was like it was yawning, shouldn't happen to the same degree again.
 			- Perse asked about Xchimaltia (1st born) and Hades.
 A deal was made.
 Ink becoming harder to read.
 Zarunok.
 Servants.
 Book only knows so much.
 We let it rest and will check on it in a day or so.
+			- Perse teased Rem about having a god in his pocket.
+		- Rem had a faint sense of undeath towards the direction we were headed.